EmoryMLIP/emory-reu-ret-website/content/authors/nyang/_index.md

 - Mentors
 ---

-Deepanshu Verma is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
-With his mentor, Dr. Lars Ruthotto, his research focuses on developing efficient deep learning algorithms using control theory for scientific applications.
+Nicole Yang is a Postdoctoral Fellow in the Department of Mathematics at Emory University.
+With her advisor, Dr. Lars Ruthotto, her research focuses on stochastic control, mathematics of generative modeling, and deep learning algorithms for scientific applications.
+Prior to joining Emory, she was a Strategist at Morgan Stanley, NYC global headquarter.